Hero image for exhibition titled Roni Horn

 21 May – 1 August 2026

 Underpinning her wider practice, drawing is a primary activity that has been integral to Horn’s oeuvre for nearly 40 years.
-Featuring throughout the works on view, the phrase ‘I am paralyzed with hope’ comes from a monologue by the stand-up comedian Maria Bamford, which Horn describes as a ‘poignant connection to our time with regards to politics and the environment and now, of course, in relation to the pandemic.’
-Bamford’s quote was first used by the artist in her 2021 work ‘LOG (22 March 2019 – 17 May 2020),’ a large-scale installation comprised of 406 individual works on paper that function as a record of the world around her, and evolved into the Seizure of Hope series on view.
+The artist’s engagement with language permeates her Seizure of Hope series, relentlessly writing and rewriting the words ‘I am paralyzed with hope’ throughout the works on view.
+The phrase comes from a performance by the stand-up comedian Maria Bamford and was first used by Horn in her 2021 work ‘LOG (22 March 2019 – 17 May 2020),’ a large-scale installation comprised of 406 individual works on paper that function as a record of the world around her.
+The artist has described Bamford’s phrase as a ‘poignant connection to our time with regards to politics and the environment and now, of course, in relation to the pandemic.’

 This meticulously designed, limited-edition publication collects a series of drawings that were inspired by a line from a monologue by the American comedian Maria Bamford: ‘I am paralyzed with hope.’
 Horn felt that the statement resonated with contemporary anxieties, and she began to write and rewrite it, drawing over the words with a wax crayon that caused their letters to bleed.